 RT-PCR remains the gold standard for testing, and it takes 24-72 hours, besides that they also need to be transported and done in the appropriate labs and by highly skilled professionals.
-Read more on: the CoviD-19 saga: Diagnostics and the Test Kit Dilemma.
+(READ: Here’s How Coronavirus Tests Work—and Who Offers Them)

 Rapid Test Kits

 Rapid test kits measure a patients antibodies using blood samples.
 They do not confirm if one has CoviD-19 and are therefore prone to false negatives.
 Instead of detecting viral genetic material, rapid tests kits target the immune response of the person being infected, looking out specifically for antibodies against the virus or virus antigens.

 The trouble is that antibodies only develop several weeks after an infection, which means that antibody-based tests might miss asymptomatic cases or people in the earliest stage of the disease.
 Antibodies are sometimes not detected in the early stages of the infection, that is why a false negative test would create a false sense of security, and they may end up continuing to infect their communities if they use it as basis for their status and start walking around.
 The test is also prone to false positives as it may react to other coronavirus infections even if it’s not caused by SARS-CoV-2.
 (READ: Explainer: What’s the difference between PCR-based and rapid test kits for COVID-19?)